viktormail-ha/Lilygo-T5-4.7-WeatherStation/README.md

 ## This project is a modified fork of the original project by CybDis

-Weather Station and Mosquitto MQTT Values for LilyGO T5 4.7 inch e-paper display
+Weather Station for LilyGO T5 4.7 inch e-paper display
 =======================================

-This project works with LilyGO T5 4.7 inch e-paper EPD display as available from [Lilygo](https://lilygo.cc/) and [OpenWeatherMap (OMW)](https://home.openweathermap.org) as ESP32 weather display.
+This project works with LilyGO T5 4.7 inch e-paper EPD display and [OpenWeatherMap (OMW)](https://home.openweathermap.org) as ESP32 weather display.

 ![](./assets/Modified.jpg)